Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/workflows/README.md

 ## Update Deployment files

-1. Clone your repo unto your local computer

-2. In the .devcontainer/deployInfrastructure.yml (the pipeline that deploys stages 4,5 and 6 in our deployment step) file, update the values for TF_VAR_hub_prefix, TF_VAR_lz_prefix, TF_VAR_prefix,TF_VAR_state_sa_name, TFSTATE_RG, STORAGEACCOUNTNAME and CONTAINERNAME and save the file.
+In the *.github/workflows/deployInfrastructure.yml* (the pipeline that deploys stages 4,5 and 6 in our deployment step) file, update the values for TF_VAR_hub_prefix, TF_VAR_lz_prefix, TF_VAR_prefix,TF_VAR_state_sa_name, TFSTATE_RG, STORAGEACCOUNTNAME and CONTAINERNAME and save the file.

    **IMPORTANT**: Make sure you update the value for the two jobs in the pipeline.